ZachWink/Zach-s-Portfolio/Healthcare_ER_Wait_Time_EDA/README.md

 With additional data, the analysis could be expanded by:

 - Comparing hourly patient arrivals with scheduled staffing
-- Examining provider coverage by shift
 - Measuring treatment duration and room turnover
-- Investigating diagnosis and treatment complexity
-- Studying seasonal illness patterns
-- Tracking changes in patients' urgency while they wait
 - Building an interactive Excel or Power BI dashboard
-- Developing a model to estimate or predict ER wait times
 - Monitoring patients at risk of leaving without being seen

 ---